RedisGears/RedisGears/docs/commands.md

 Returns the results of the given execution id.
 Returns an error if the given execution does not exists or if the execution is still running.

 ### Returns
-Execution result (see above) or an error when
+Execution result (see above) or an error when:

 * the script is still running
 * if the script doesn't exist
 * the execution result is no longer available (see configuration, we keep by default the last 1000 results)